-On Nov.
-15, 2013, President Obama issued a proclamation officially establishing that day as America Recycles Day.
-He went on to say, “I call upon the people of the United States to observe this day with appropriate programs and activities, and I encourage all Americans to continue their reducing, reusing and recycling efforts throughout the year.”
+On November 15, 2013, President Obama issued a proclamation officially establishing November 15th as America Recycles Day.
+He went on to say, “I call upon the people of the United States to observe this day with appropriate programs and activities, and I encourage all Americans to continue their reducing, reusing, and recycling efforts throughout the year.”

 While it’s nice to see recycling get national recognition, the president’s recognition of recycling isn’t an end-all-be-all to all our problems regarding waste.